Feeling Frighted about fundraing?

 5. Host a Fundraising Party

 Host a fundraising party or similar event and watch the donations roll in.
 Invite your friends, neighbors, and family members to celebrate your ride with you.
-Get creative when you’re planning your party – hold a ping pong tournament, organize a potluck at your community center, plan a wine tasing, or make a presentation to your homeowner’s association.
+Get creative when you’re planning your party – hold a ping pong tournament, organize a potluck at your community center, plan a wine tasting, or make a presentation to your homeowner’s association.
 There are endless ways to have fun and educate your donors on the cause.

 6. Selling Something